arthurchoung/HOTDOG/README.md

 ## Overview

-The design goals of HOT DOG Linux include:
+The design goals of HOTDOG include:

   * Graphical user interface based on retro computer systems including Hot Dog Stand (Windows 3.1), Amiga Workbench, Atari ST GEM, Mac Classic and Aqua
   * Custom lightweight Objective-C foundation
   * Bitmapped graphics, low DPI displays
   * No Unicode support by design

-HOT DOG Linux uses a custom lightweight Objective-C foundation on top of the GCC Objective-C runtime.
+HOTDOG uses a custom lightweight Objective-C foundation on top of the GCC Objective-C runtime.
 The style of Objective-C is completely different from the one Apple uses, everything is basically **id**.

 Alternatively, it is possible to use an older version of the GNUstep Objective-C runtime that uses the old object struct layout (located in external/libobjc2).
 This requires everything to be compiled with clang, and allows for the use of Objective-C 2.0 features such as NSFastEnumeration and NSArray/NSDictionary literals, as well as blocks and libdispatch (with the appropriate libs).
 However, the GCC runtime has better performance, so it is the default.